omriz/jcalculator/README.md

 1) Gradle
 2) Java 11
 ### Building
-You can run interactively with `./gradlew run`.
+You can run interactively with `./gradlew run --console=plain`. (console plain will make interacting with the cli easier)

 A better way is to build the jar using `./gradlew build` and then run it with `java -jar build/libs/jcalculator-1.0-SNAPSHOT.jar` -
 That way you won't get annoying gradle prompts along the way.